 Preventing suicide and self harm

 People in prison are known to be at a higher risk of suicide and self-harm than the general population.
 Mental health disorders and illnesses are believed to be up to five times more prevalent among prisoners.
+However, not all people who attempt suicide or self harm are suffering from a mental health disorder or illness.

 Mental health needs